 Kayssa Town is one of the Kebeles of Baka -Dawela Ari District, and also the capital town of the district.
-The town has a total population of 6148 (2,223 male and 3,925 female) and their economic base is agriculture and cattle breeding.
-Needs of the community are clean and basic drinking water for all living beings.
-To satisfy the needs, solar pump design is chosen as an innovative and sustainable project activity to control the operational cost and to balance the community’s expenses for fuel often leading to O&M system challenges.
+The town has a total population of 6148 (2,223 male and 3,925 female).
+Agriculture and cattle breeding is the major economic activity of the town.

-The water supply and sanitation conditions in the community use unprotected sources and rivers to obtain water for domestic use.
-These sources are shared by animals and humans alike which poses health risks.
-Furthermore, the average amount of time spent on looking for water from unprotected sources like sandy water “chirosh” and spring varies between 45 minutes and one hour per journey.
+There is lack of access to adequate drinking water services in the area.
+The community uses unprotected water sources such as sandy water “Chirosh”, springs and rivers to obtain water for domestic use.
+These sources are shared by animals and humans which poses health risks.
+Furthermore, the average amount of time spent on looking for water from these unprotected sources is between 45 minutes to one hour.

 Why we chose a solarized system

-Benefits of a solarized system & thoughts on O&M
+Benefits of a solarized system & Sustainability Measures

-Generally, due to the specific location of the project the annual average daily radiation reaching the ground is estimated to be around 5.5kwh/m2/day.
+The annual average daily radiation reaching the ground, at the specific location of the project, is estimated to be around 5.5kwh/m2/day.
 It varies from a minimum of 4.5kwh/m2/day in July and August to a maximum value of 6.5kwh/m2/day in February and March.
-As result, solarizing the existing diesel generator is more efficient to access potable water for the community and having an environmentally friendly system.
+As a result, solarizing the existing diesel generator is more efficient to access potable water for the community and to have an environmentally friendly system.

 For the solar pump system to operate sustainably, 3 solar operators (2 male, 1 female) and a water line repairer are selected and trained under the project.
 The community selected the water point committee with 5 male and 7 female members as well as a steering committee with 4 male and 3 female members.
-The he criteria for selection were: a minimum 50% of the committee are females; members should be able to read and write and accepted by the community.
-After selection, project provides training on how to operate and manage the water supply system, fee collection and saving practice to work for the sustainability of the water scheme.
-Regarding price determination the community participated as well as existing water providers in order to not distort the supply chain system which already existed in the area, keeping the public private partnership for water supply in consideration.
+The criteria for selection were: a minimum 50% of the committee to be females; members should be able to read and write and accepted by the community.
+After selection, the project provides training on how to operate and manage the water supply system, fee collection and saving practice to work for the sustainability of the water scheme.
+Regarding price determination, the community as well as existing water providers participated in order not to distort the supply chain system which already existed in the area, keeping the public private partnership for water supply in to consideration.

-- At the beginning of the project it was important to develop trust among the community because this solar powered water system is the first in this area; however in the end the community was convinced and contributed to the success of the project
+At the beginning of the project, it was important to develop trust among the community because this solar powered water system is the first in this area.
+In the end the community was convinced and contributed to the success of the project.

-- The previous design of the water system didn’t consider residents living near the borehole and there was no water point constructed for them.
+The previous design of the water system didn’t consider residents living near the borehole and there was no water point constructed for them.
 Therefore, through this project, discussions were held with the local government and community representatives.
 After the discussion, the project partner Austria Red Cross granted additional budget and the local government also contributed some money to construct one water point for the target communities around the borehole.
-Finally, they can access water from the nearest water point.
+Finally, they were able to access water from the nearest water point.

-- As Red Cross is auxiliary to the government, working closely with local officials is expected, however officials are politically appointed people who are vulnerable to be replaced frequently.
-This made it a bit challenging to explain the project implementation in the area until the newly appointed ones are onboard and understand the content of the project.
+As Red Cross is auxiliary to the government, working closely with local officials is expected, however officials are politically appointed people who are vulnerable to be replaced frequently.
+This made it a bit challenging until the newly appointed ones are onboard and understand the content of the project.

 Community and stakeholders participation/ CEA/